Electronic Fetal Monitoring

 A case study section which allows the learner to practise their skills at interpretation of an actual fetal heart rate recording, and the subsequent management in a virtual labour ward setting.
 The challenging nature of the content, including the interpretation of cardiotocographs and subsequent appropriate management, will provide learners with valuable knowledge that does not currently exist in other resources.

 eFM aims to train users on CTG interpretation in line with NICE recommendations.
-We are currently undertaking a revision exercise to update all our sessions, in accordance with the NICE Intrapartum Care Guidelines of December 2014.
+We have undertaken a revision exercise to update all our sessions, in accordance with the NICE Intrapartum Care Guidelines of December 2014.

-It is anticipated that all sessions will be updated and available to use, in the coming weeks.
-We also aim to introduce a series of new Case Studies, in 2015, based on the new guidelines.
+We also aim to introduce a series of new Case Studies, in 2015, based on the updated 2014 NICE guidelines.

 eFm would like to acknowledge and thank Huntleigh for their ongoing support with this project.